 philosophy at Willamette University in Salem, Oregon, I retired from full-time

-teaching in 2006.
+teaching in May of 2006.
 My principal area of interest and the area in which I have

 done most of my own writing is philosophy of religion--which, of course, overlaps

-with metaphysics, moral philosophy, philosophy of mind, and virtually every
+with metaphysics, epistemology, moral philosophy, philosophy of mind, and virtually every

 other area of philosophy.

 But as I continued to examine my religious heritage, first as an undergraduate, then as a seminary student, and finally as a graduate student in philosophy, I reluctantly came to the following conclusion: What often passes for orthodox Christian theology is riddled with logical impossibilities.
 Worse yet, the Western theological tradition, insofar as it reflects the thought of St. Augustine and Calvin, has too often twisted the New Testament message of love, forgiveness, and hope into a message of fear and condemnation.
-I explain all of this in my book, The Inescapable Love of God, and you can learn more about the book at my companion website by clicking here.
+I explain all of this in my book, The Inescapable Love of God, and a second edition of this book should be available before this coming Christmas.
 I also interact with other scholars on these matters in two additional books: Universal Salvation?
 The Current Debate, which is edited by Robin Parry and Christopher Partridge, and Perspectives on Election, which is edited by Chad Brand.
 In all of these writings as well as in other journal articles, book chapters, and an entry on universalism in The Oxford Handbook of Eschatology (Jerry Walls, editor), my aim has been to call attention to a minority Christian tradition, one that presents a stunning and utterly consistent vision of God's all-inclusive, all pervasive, and inexorable love.

 My thanks to Peter Schmurr for designing such a clean-looking website for someone as technologically challenged as I.